-Specified curriculum areas are allocated to 'subject leaders' who attend weekly whole staff meetings.
-The Head teacher or Lead teachers chair the meetings.
+Specified curriculum areas are allocated to leaders who attend weekly whole staff meetings.
+The leaders chair the meetings.
 The involvement of senior staff in the production of subject development plans allows the planned use of material and staffing resources.
-Subject leaders are developing a cycle of self-evaluation which will culminate in a monthly 'single conversation' with the SMT to evaluate performance and progress.
-Proposed curriculum developments are discussed by the EASTHORPE Directors who are kept informed by the Head Teacher.
+Leaders develop a cycle of self-evaluation which will culminate in a monthly 'single conversation' with the SLT to evaluate performance and progress.
+Proposed curriculum developments are discussed by the Governors who are kept informed by the Head Teacher.